JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 If you have only one ranged attack ready, they both work in the same way.
 If you have more than one, the "Calculate Range Penalty" macro gives you a choice of strike, whereas the "Calculate Range Penalties" macro applies the effect for each of your ranged strikes.

+<b>Note:</b> Automatic range penalty calculation is in development for the Pathfinder 2e system.
+When that is released, this feature will be removed from the module.

 #### Future Development
-- Automate the volley trait.
+- <s>Automate the volley trait.</s> <b>Implemented in Pathfinder 2e system</b>
-- Automate Point-Blank Shot toggle.
+- <s>Automate Point-Blank Shot toggle.</s> <b>Implemented in Pathfinder 2e system</b>

 ### Reloading
 The "Ranged Combat Effects" compendium provides a "Loaded" effect.
 This currently has no effect, but it is useful as a reminder of whether a given weapon is loaded.

+The "Ranged Combat Macros" compendium provides the "Reload" macro, which allows you to choose a weapon to reload and automatically gives you the "Loaded" effect for that weapon.

+The "Ranged Combat Actions" compendium provides the "Reload" action, which can be posted to show you are reloading in chat.

 #### Future Development
-- Add "Reload" macro that applies the "Loaded" effect for a given weapon.
-- Allow the "Reload" macro to automate Crossbow Ace toggle.
+- Automate Crossbow Ace and Crossbow Crack Shot with the reload macro.